LD-SDM: Language-Driven Hierarchical Species Distribution Modeling: Training

 Our training and evaluation data was collected using various citizen science platforms such as the iNaturalist (\href{https://www.inaturalist.org/}{inaturalist.org})~\cite{van2018inaturalist} and eBird (\href{https://ebird.org/home}{ebird.org})~\cite{sullivan2009ebird}.
 The maps in Figure~\ref{fig:data_locs} display the geographical locations of the observations for each dataset across the globe.
 They were compiled using the GBIF (\href{https://gbif.org/}{gbif.org})~\cite{robertson2014gbif} platform, which hosts occurrence records of species from several citizen science platforms.
 For compilation, we used the following conditions: \begin{enumerate} \item All observations must have valid labels for each taxonomic rank and geographical location values. \item All observations must have the \emph{research grade} status label. \end{enumerate}

 To avoid bias, we excluded species with less than 100 observations.
 The evaluation datasets only contain observations from iNaturalist and eBird.
 For zero-shot evaluation, we selected the species that were not present in the training dataset.
 Further, we filtered out species with more than 1000 observations to focus on rare species.
-Table~\ref{tab:dataset} shows the details of each dataset.

 We use bioclimatic variables and elevation data as environmental covariates in the SDM.
 The variables are derived from the WorldClim dataset (\href{https://test2.biogeo.ucdavis.edu/wc2/#/}{worldclim.org})~\cite{fick2017worldclim}, which are at a spatial resolution of $0.01^o$.
 The dataset is resampled to $0.2^o$ resolution using bilinear interpolation.
 In total, the dataset contains 20 different variables (channels).
 We use nine different geographic features in the geo-feature regression task as done by~\cite{cole2023spatial}.
 These include above-ground carbon, elevation, etc. All the features are resampled to $0.2^o$ resolution.